I attended the demand after talking it over with the family and was taken to an office where I was standing before two German officers.

 When the First Polish Armoured Division was to be disbanded I was called into my superiors office.
 He told me that the Allies had betrayed both the Division and country politically and said that if I returned to Poland the soviets would honour my commission as an officer (which the British would not do to many Poles, denying them good pensions) and give me a prosperous living, so long as I supported them.
 He asked me what my plans were.
 My reply was short, as was many that were asked the same question.
 ‘I will stay in Britain’.
 I had no intention of supporting a the Soviet Union that had massacred many countrymen at Katyn, attacked my country in 1939 aiding the German attacks and defeat of the Polish army and now occupied Poland by force, even if they had removed their ex allies the Nazi Germans while being ‘Allied’ of convenience to the West during the War.
 The dirty game of power and politics.
 My war and Army duties were over, and I now became a civilian in a strange land.

-As one of the last acts of the Polish Government in Exile Vic was awarded his full Officer ship at a ceremony in Cardiff.
+As one of the last acts of the Polish Government in Exile Vic was awarded his belated full Officer commission as a lieutenant at a ceremony in Cardiff.
 One of the Ex soldiers taking entrance tickets asked a visitor to the event ‘ Why would you want to remember us?’
 The reply was ‘Why would we want to forget.’

-Many resistors and patriots who continued the fighting war and acted physically against the Soviets long after the war had ended were tracked down and executed.
+Many resistors and patriots who continued a fighting war and acted physically against the Soviet occupation long after the war had ended were tracked down and executed.

-With the end of the war and Poland occupied by Soviet Union forces, and also the Allied political betrayal of Poland.
-The Polish Army in Exile as a whole were not only denied a part in any victory parade, but denied a return home to the free Poland they had fought and many many died for. ’ Why would we want to remember them?
-Why would we want to forget them.’
+With the end of WW2 and Poland occupied by Soviet Union forces along with the Allied political betrayal of Poland.
+The Polish Army in Exile as a whole were not only denied a part in any London victory parade but denied a return home to the free Poland they had all fought for and many many had suffered and died for.
+Their freedom and country for which Britain had declared war with Germany to protect, were given away. ’ Why would we want to remember them?
+Why would we want to forget them?’
+The freedoms enjoyed by many today all around the world in almost every country is in a large part only there because of their sacrifices in aiding with others the defeat of tyranny and mass murder at a political whim.

 1921 - 2012